 Informal assessment takes place daily, throughout each lesson as an ongoing, diagnostic tool.

 Teachers are expected to make regular assessment of each child’s progress and to record these on the data trackers.

 Pupil Progress meetings at the end of terms focus on data and teacher assessments and target children in need of extra support and intervention.

-The Lancashire Planning CD tests are used as a summative assessment at the end of every term.
-The analysis grids to go with these tests, as provided by the Lancashire Maths Team, clearly show where there are any ‘gaps’ in learning.
+The Red Rose Mathematics assessments are used as a summative assessment at the end of every term.
+The analysis grids to go with these, as provided by the Lancashire Maths Team, clearly show where there are any ‘gaps’ in learning.